Podcast Profile: For Kitty’s Sake

 two cats are better than one

-For Kitty’s Sake waives the adoption fee for the second cat.
+And one more thing: at For Kitty’s Sake, we waive the adoption fee for the second cat.